Engee documentation

 ;gcc -Wall hello.c -o hello

-As a result, an executable file hello is created in the working folder of this example, which can be run with arguments from the command line or from a script.
+As a result, an executable file is generated in the working folder of this example. hello, which can be run with arguments from the command line or from a script.

 How do I get the output of this code in a script or on the command line?
-The first option is to execute the command in shell.
+The first option is to run the command in the mode shell.
 This way you can get the output, but not put it in a variable.

 In [ ]: